4. Johor Bahru

-Kuala Lumpur is the biggest city in Malaysia with a population of 7,200,000 people.
+Kuala Lumpur is the biggest city in Malaysia with a population of 7,200,000 people in the metro area.
 The city is the capital of Malaysia and is also one of the three Federal Territories of Malaysia.
 Kuala Lumpur is located in the Klang Valley at the point where the Gombak and Klang rivers converge.
 Historians do not know exactly when or who founded the city but it is usually agreed upon that the town was established in 1857 when the Chief of the city of Klang hired some Chinese miners to open tin mines in the area which is now Kuala Lumpur.

 Kuala Lumpur was the capital of the Federated Malay States (1895-46), the Malayan Union (1946-48), the Federation of Malaysia (1948-63) and is the current capital of modern day Malaysia.
 In 1972 Malaysia became the first settlement to be granted city status after independent and in 1974 it became a Federal Territory.
 Kuala Lumpur also houses the Parliament of Malaysia, and the official residence of the King of Malaysia.
 The city is the fastest growing in all of Malaysia and is a cultural, financial and economic force, as well as being one of the top tourist destinations in the world.
 The city hosts a variety of historical and modern buildings for tourists to visit, as well as religious sites and is also a major city when it comes to national, regional and international conferences.
 The city is also a major shopping hub, being home to 66 different malls.
 It also has a wide variety of musical theater, art galleries and a number of different venues for sports and recreation.

 |Rank||Biggest Cities in Malaysia||Metro Population|

 |2||George Town of Penang||2,412,616|